Dherse/magritte/README.md

 This render graph will automatically handle inter-node synchronization, parallelism, access to resources, allocation of transient resources and resource layout transitions.
 Note that nodes must do all of this themselves for internal resources.

-The render graph also handles framebuffer creation, optionally handles swapchain creation and recreation, swapchain and renderpass caches.
+The render graph will also handle framebuffer creation, optionally handle swapchain creation and recreation, swapchain and renderpass caches.
 It also makes the data from caches easily available to be stored into files.

 ### Resource synchronization and layout changes